alchemypower/uptime2.0/README.md

    you use sudo to edit the file.
 For example, using nano, the command will be "sudo nano /etc/rc.local"
 3) Add the following 2 lines just before the last line in /etc/rc.local - the last line in the file is exit 0

-      # For Pi-UpTime 2.0 or for Pi-Z-UpTime 2.0
       sudo python /home/pi/uptime/uptime-2.0-rc-local.py &

       exit 0      #  <-- Note this is the last line in the file /etc/rc.local